 Realize that not everyone has the willingness to take responsibility for themselves.

-Often the conversation you can imagine having is just that.
-It’s in your imagination — or your fantasy.
+Often the conversation you can imagine having is just that – your imagination or your fantasy.
 The other person doesn’t have the capacity to have an objective conversation with you.
 They’re not withholding something from you; they simply weren’t ever capable of doing that in the first place.
 You misjudged.
 You thought you could fix them.
 They prefer to blame you, and live in that blame.
 Maybe they’re a narcissist and can’t fathom their own culpability.

 Quit trying so hard and give it time.

-If someone is blaming and even vicious toward you, your attempts at fixing it by trying to change their mind is probably only fueling the flame.
-Your own anxiety will stay ramped up and you’re feeding their antagonistic impulses with your attention, even though you’re attempting to do the opposite.
+If someone is blaming and even vicious toward you, your attempts at trying to change their mind is likely to fuel the flame.
+Your own anxiety will feed their antagonistic impulses.
 Give it time and give them some space.
-Maybe a cooling off period is needed for them to realize that their anger isn’t entirely founded.
+Maybe a cooling off period is needed.

-Maybe you’ll get closure.
-Maybe you won’t.
+Maybe you’ll get closure together, but maybe you won’t.
 Trust that you can live with both.

 Maintain your own integrity.

 You can grow to trust that who you are will shine through.
 Be mindful of your own integrity and don’t be controlled by what your ex is doing or saying.

-Make sure you’re moving through your own feelings.
+Make sure you’re moving through all of your feelings.

 It’s hard enough when relationships end that you’ve valued or worked hard on.
 Add a lack of closure to that picture, and it can cause a more complicated grief.

-As in all grief, try to notice whether or not you’re moving through all the emotions of loss: denial, anger, fear, sadness.
-Bu take time to grieve.
+As in all grief, try to notice whether or not you’re moving through all the emotions of loss: denial, anger, fear, sadness, loneliness, confusion.
+Feel all of these feelings and take the time to grieve.